 Allcock and his coworkers have published more than 600 papers and reviews on the synthesis, characterization, and uses of phosphazenes.
 He is the author of three monographs on inorganic rings and polymers, including the 750-page Chemistry and Applications of Polyphosphazenes, published by Wiley in 2003, which summarizes the field that he and his coworkers pioneered.
 He has also written a 412-page text book, Introduction to Materials Chemistry, published in 2008 by Wiley and is now in its second printing.
 It is a qualitative overview of the fundamentals of materials science from a chemistry perspective.
 Allcock co-authored [with F. W. Lampe and J. E. Mark] three editions of the 800-page Contemporary Polymer Chemistry.
 He has also co-edited three additional volumes.

-Professor Allcock has received numerous awards, including the American Chemical Society (ACS) Award in Polymer Chemistry; the ACS Herman Mark Award in Macromolecular Science; the ACS Award in Materials Chemistry; the Chemical Pioneer Award from the American Institute of Chemists; the ACS Award in Polymer Science and the ACS Paul Flory Award in Polymer Education.
-He received an honorary D.Sc. degree from Loughborough University in the U.K. and has been a visiting scientist in New Zealand, Japan, Germany, and at Stanford University, the Imperial College of Science and Technology in London, and the IBM Almaden Laboratories in San Jose, California.
-He was also a Guggenheim Fellow, and in 2014 was elected to the National Academy of Engineering.
+Professor Allcock has received numerous awards, including the American Chemical Society (ACS) Award in Polymer Chemistry; the ACS Herman Mark Award in Macromolecular Science; the ACS Award in Materials Chemistry; the Chemical Pioneer Award from the American Institute of Chemists; the ACS Award in Applied Polymer Science and the ACS Paul Flory Award in Polymer Education.
+He has been a visiting scientist in New Zealand, Japan, Germany, and at Stanford University, Imperial College of Science and Technology in London, and the IBM Almaden Laboratories in San Jose, California.
+He was also a Guggenheim Fellow, and in 2014 was elected to the U.S. National Academy of Engineering.
 In 2017, he received the International Award of the Polymer Society of Japan.

 No part of this webpage may be reproduced without permission